merlinepedra25/AutoPWN-Suite-1/index.md

   -e, --evade           Evade the detection of the scanner.
 (Warning : Slower and slightly inaccurate!)
 ```

+### TODO

+- [x] Vulnerability detection based on version.
+- [x] Easy to read output.
+- [x] Functionality output results to a file.
+- [ ] Function to automatically download exploit related to vulnerability.
+- [ ] .deb package for Debian based systems like Kali Linux and Parrot Security.
+- [ ] Arch Linux package for Arch based systems like BlackArch and ArchAttack.
+- [ ] pypi package for easily installing with just `pip install autopwn-suite`.
+- [ ] Seperate script for checking local privilege escalation vulnerabilities.
+- [ ] Windows and OSX support.
+- [ ] Functionality to brute force common services like `ssh`, `vnc`, `ftp` etc.
+- [ ] Built in reverse shell handler that automatically stabilizes shell like [pwncat](https://github.com/calebstewart/pwncat).
+- [ ] Function to generate reverse shell commands based on IP and port.
+- [ ] GUI interface.
+- [ ] Meterpreter payload generator with common evasion techniques like encryption, obfuscation, signing, sandbox detection etc.
+- [ ] Fileless malware unique to AutoPWN Suite.

 ### Contributing to AutoPWN Suite